IP-MATCH/pyhrtc/README.md

 ## Features

 This package can currently
-* read instance files in two formats,
+* read instance files in multiple formats,
 * write instance files,
-* inspect residents and hospitals, and
+* inspect residents and hospitals,
-* combine some pairs of doctors into couples.
+* combine some pairs of doctors into couples, and
+* find maximum size matchings (not necessarily stable).

 ## File formats